ur-cristiano-fc/ur-cristiano-fc.github.io/_posts/2025-11-02-cristiano-ronaldo-jr-first-goal-portugal-u16.md

 As fans around the world celebrate this milestone, the football community eagerly awaits the next chapter in the journey of **Cristiano Ronaldo Jr** — the boy who may one day become the man who carries the torch from one legend to the next.

 ---

-### **Meta Description**
-Cristiano Ronaldo Jr scores his first goal for Portugal U-16 at just 15 years old.
-Discover how his training, mindset, and family support shaped this historic moment — and what it means for the future of the Ronaldo legacy.

----